nuclearkevin/Strontium/README.md

   - Multi-OS support.
   - DX11 support with live API switching.

-## Building SR
+## Building
-SR builds using GNU make.
+Strontium builds using GNU make.
 GLFW and Assimp require CMake, while GLFW also requires the `xorg-dev` package.
-Ensure you have these dependencies installed before building SR. The steps below are currently outdated as this project is moving towards a more formal buildsystem using CMake.
+Ensure you have these dependencies installed before building Strontium.
+The steps below are currently outdated as this project is moving towards a more formal buildsystem using CMake.
 ```bash
 # Clone the project and initialize submodules.
 git clone https://github.com/ksawatzky777/SciRender.git --recursive